Our Sniffer Dogs

-Hunter’s Heart has been breeding occasional litters of exceptional Brittany Spaniel puppies since 1999, for scent detection, hunting, dogsports and athletic partners for families that enjoy an active lifestyle.
+Hunter’s Heart has been breeding occasional litters of exceptional Brittany puppies since 1999, for scent detection, hunting, dogsports, and athletic partners for families that enjoy an active lifestyle.
+We are now taking reservations for our 2021 litter.
+Over several generations, our lines have consistently produced healthy pups, with great noses, sound temperaments, and high drive to work and play.

 Hunter’s Heart Brittany Puppies

 Our Brittanys are eager to please, purpose-bred, athletic sniffer dogs from field lines.
-These lines have consistently produced outstanding working dogs, for hunters, scent detection dogs, and partners for dogsports.
 In addition to scent detection, hunting, and field titles, our Brittanys have won multi Elite High in Trials (UKC Nosework), won gold at AAC Regional Agility Championships, Best of Breed at the National Brittany Specialty, and achieved numerous top 5 national rankings in agility, conformation and obedience.
 We strive for health, temperament and biddability.
 Sound, balanced structure leads to function, for healthy dogs with fewer injuries, well into old age.
 Photos are at: https://www.facebook.com/HuntersHeart/photos_stream?tab=photos_albums.
-Puppies combined pedigree at: pedigree_bb_x_boo_litter_2019.

 All of our puppies and dogs are raised and live with us, in our home, as part of our family.
-We provide a solid foundation for well socialized working dogs and companions, including early introduction to searching for scent, gunfire, balance, retrieving, obedience, agility and playing motivational games.
-Watch BB x Boo’s puppy Lula playing hide and go seek at a warehouse.
+We provide a solid foundation for well socialized working dogs and companions, including early introduction to scent, gunfire, retrieving, obedience, agility and playing motivational games for sniffer dogs.
+Watch BB x Boo’s daughter Lula playing hide and go seek at a warehouse.

-HuntersHeart Black Betty NC NI NE PTE AGNJ (a liver & white female) is an eager hunter who loves bed bug detection.
-Around the house, she’s a gentle girl who likes snuggling, and is an excellent mother when raising pups.
-BB’s hips have been PennHip certified and her eyes have been CERF certified.
-In 2017, BB won National High in Trial Agility Brittany and was ranked #4 Agility Brittany (CKC, 2017).
-BB is the daughter of USA National Amateur Gun Dog Champion AFC DC CH GCH Triumphant’s To Hot To Handle JH x CH HuntersHeart Prairiestorm Vite FDJ MSCDC AGDC ADC AGNJV HPN NAC, CKC 2015, #1 Agility Brittany CKC 2016) .
+HuntersHeart Black Betty NC NI NE PTE AGNJ, aka “BB” is a liver & white female.
+She’s an avid gun dog with a keen nose for bed bug detection.
+Around the house, she’s a gentle girl who likes snuggling, and was an excellent mother to raise pups before retiring from our breeding program.
+BB’s hips were PennHip certified and her eyes have been CERF certified.
+In 2017, BB won National High in Trial Agility Brittany and was ranked #4 Agility Brittany in Canada (CKC, 2017).
+BB is the daughter of USA National Amateur Gun Dog Champion AFC DC CH GCH Triumphant’s To Hot To Handle JH x CH HuntersHeart Prairiestorm Vite FDJ MSCDC AGDC ADC AGNJV HPN NAC, CKC 2015, #1 Agility Brittany (CKC 2016) .

 How to Reserve a Puppy

-To reserve a puppy, the first step is to email your completed Screening form (Microsoft Word) to email@example.com, so we can learn more about what you are looking for.
-Puppies are generally all reserved before the litter is born, so please reserve early to avoid disappointment.
+To reserve a puppy, the first step is to email your completed Screening form (Microsoft Word) to Carla at firstname.lastname@example.org, so we can learn more about what you are looking for.
+Puppies are generally reserved before the litter is born, so reserve early to avoid disappointment.

 Intact Tails and Dewclaws